aaron-grau/curic/javascript/projects/intro_js_exercises/README.md

     * This exercise is more to help you understand the idea of the **prototype-chain** and how JS recursively searches for methods.

-## Prototype exercises

-If you haven't already, go back and redo the relevant exercises by defining a method on the object's prototype (i.e. define `myEach` on the `Array` prototype, `substrings` on the `String` prototype, etc.).

-## Class exercises
+## Phase 6: Students and Courses

 Do [Students and Courses][students-courses].

 [students-courses]: exercises/classes.md

+## Phase 7: Prototypical Monkey-patching

+If you haven't already, go back and redo the relevant exercises by defining a method on the object's prototype (i.e. define `myEach` on the `Array` prototype, `substrings` on the `String` prototype, etc.).